naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine: Well.. that's all of the art it seems!

 Arrietty: Huh, I just realized something...
 We have two artists named after Nitori Kawashiro from the Touhou series.
+The other being EngineerKappa.

-Selena: She's for obvious reasons my favorite character!
+Selena: She's, for obvious reasons, my favorite character!
 I'm glad she's popular enough for that to occur!

 Arrietty: Anyways, this was a pretty strong year.
 The last 5 days were hectic but I made sure I've contributed enough that I got plenty of art responses back.
 I plan to double down on my commitment next year as I was busy for various reasons this July.